Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Resolving the anomaly of nonlocality

-As summarized in the introduction and in Ref.~\cite{Methot2006anomaly}, the ``anomaly of nonlocality'' refers to the fact that there are situations wherein features of nonlocal boxes are found to be realizable by a partially entangled state but {\em not} by a maximally entangled state.
-Because entanglement and nonlocality are often conceptualized as resources, it is natural to frame the anomaly of nonlocality within a rigorous resource-theoretic framework.
-Here we follow the approach of the framework developed in Ref.~\cite{coecke2016mathematical}.\footnote{Recall that a set of free operations defines an ordering relation (formally, a preorder) on resources, where one resource is {\em at least as resourceful} as a second if it can be freely converted to the second.
-Two resources are {\em equivalently resourceful} (or in the same {\em equivalence class}) if each can be freely converted into the other, and two resources are {\em incomparable} if neither can be freely converted into the other. } By viewing entanglement through this lens, we show that each instance of the anomaly of nonlocality can be recast as a set of claims that are not merely counterintuitive but {\em contradictory}, thereby signalling a flaw in the conceptual scheme within which they arose.
+We begin by reframing the anomaly of nonlocality within a rigorous resource-theoretic framework.
+We use the framework developed in Ref.~\cite{coecke2016mathematical}.\footnote{Recall that a set of free operations defines an ordering relation (formally, a preorder) on resources, where one resource is {\em at least as resourceful} as a second if it can be freely converted to the second.
+Two resources are {\em equivalently resourceful} (or in the same {\em equivalence class}) if each can be freely converted into the other, and two resources are {\em incomparable} if neither is freely convertible to the other. } By viewing entanglement through this lens, we show that each instance of the anomaly of nonlocality can be recast as a set of claims that are not merely counterintuitive but {\em contradictory}, thereby signaling a flaw in the conceptual scheme of unformalized resource-theoretic assumptions within which they arose.\footnote{Note that earlier work on the anomaly of nonlocality did not conceive of it as a paradox that was in need of resolution.
+The fact that the anomaly {\em becomes} a paradox when recast in a resource-theoretic framework helps us to identify how to achieve a unified treatment of nonlocality of boxes and entanglement of states as resources of nonclassicality of correlational properties.}

 To begin, we note that it is possible to find a nonlocal box $B$ which can be realized from some partially entangled pure state of a given Schmidt rank,

 but which {\em cannot} be realized from any maximally entangled pure state of the same Schmidt rank,\footnote{Formally, $\ket{\psi_{\rm max}}$ is any state for which the squared Schmidt coefficients describe a uniform distribution for the given Schmidt rank, while $\ket{\psi_{\rm partial}}$ is any state for which they describe a nonuniform distribution. }